‘It’s normal’: Daniel Craig says gay relationship in Knives Out ‘reflects my life’

 Last year, the actor spoke about his own sexuality during an appearance on restaurateur Bruce Bozzi’s Lunch with Bruce podcast.

-In it, Craig addressed reports that he and Bozzi had been seen kissing at a gay bar called Rooserfish in Venice Beach, California in 2010.
+In it, Craig addressed reports that he and Bozzi had been seen kissing at a gay bar called Roosterfish in Venice Beach, California in 2010.

 “For me, it was one of those situations and, and, and the irony is, you know, we kind of got caught, I suppose, which was kind of weird cause we were doing nothing f***ing wrong,” Craig said to Bozzi.